 Helmets and Shoes are available to hire at the track on a first come first serve basis.
 Look Keo Cleats are compatible with the hire bikes but don’t worry, flat sole trainers or runners will also do the job.

-Ireland finish 5th at the Track World ChampionshipsRead More
+Cycling Ireland announces team for Track World ChampionshipsRead More